-and PDGF enhance proliferation of satellite cells, HGF causes myogenic lineage commitment, and IGF has a role in proliferation and differentiation.
+Fibroblast growth factor (FGF), platelet-derived growth factor (PDGF), hepatocyte growth factor (HGF), and insulin-like growth factor (IGF), reviewed by Syverud, VanDusen and Larkin101 are growth factors currently being explored for skeletal muscle bioengineering applications.
+FGF and PDGF enhance proliferation of satellite cells, HGF causes myogenic lineage commitment, and IGF has a role in proliferation and differentiation.
 HGF and FGF have also been shown to impede differentiation, allowing for enhanced proliferation of satellite cells in early stages of construct development.

-Paracrine factors released from neurons and glial cells during the formation of Neuromuscular Junctions in muscle progenitor cell coculture can also enhance proliferation and differentiation.
-Brain-derived neurotrophic factor (BDNF), nerve growth factor (NGF), glial-cell-line-derived neurotrophic factor (GDNF), and neurotrophin-4 and -5 are neurotrophic factors implicated in skeletal muscle fiber development, maintenance, and regeneration, indicating potential future use in skeletal muscle bioprinting applications.
-IGF-1 and IGF-2 have also been shown to be involved in muscle development and repair, with roles in proliferation and differentiation during development, and the ability to induce myogenic commitment in placental mesenchymal stem cells.
-Further, future studies may incorporate angiogenic factors such as vascular endothelial growth factor, and neurogenic factors such as sonic hedgehog in the development of more complex tissue structures.
+Paracrine factors released from neurons and glial cells during the formation of NMJs in muscle progenitor cell coculture can also enhance proliferation and differentiation.^{38, 102} Brain-derived neurotrophic factor (BDNF), nerve growth factor (NGF), glial-cell-line-derived neurotrophic factor (GDNF) and neurotrophin-4 and -5 are neurotrophic factors implicated in skeletal muscle fiber development, maintenance and regeneration,103 indicating potential future use in skeletal muscle bioprinting applications.
+IGF-1 and IGF-2 have also been shown to be involved in muscle development and repair, with roles in proliferation and differentiation during development, and the ability to induce myogenic commitment in placental mesenchymal stem cells.104 Further, future studies may incorporate angiogenic factors such as vascular endothelial growth factor, and neurogenic factors such as sonic hedgehog in the development of more complex tissue structures.

 Further to growth mediators, cell selection remains a key challenge, with researchers often opting for immortalized cell lines.
 Although these cells provide some indication of the efficacy of the tested approach, they fail to adequately model the complexity of native tissue regeneration.
-C2C12 murine cells are routinely employed in tissue regeneration studies, despite inherent limitations associated with their use, including morphology, immortal state, and divergence from gene expression patterns exhibited in freshly harvested primary satellite cells.
-Another muscle cell line, MM14, displays a greater likeness to primary satellite cells, yet these still fail to adequately model behave as primary cells, owing to a dependence on exogenous FGF stimulation during G1 transition to avoid terminal differentiation.
-For further details on the importance of cell selection, we direct the interested reader to this excellent review.
+C2C12 murine cells are routinely employed in tissue regeneration studies, despite inherent limitations associated with their use, including morphology, immortal state, and divergence from gene expression patterns exhibited in freshly harvested primary satellite cells.105 Another muscle cell line, MM14, displays a greater likeness to primary satellite cells, yet these still fail to adequately model behave as primary cells, owing to a dependence on exogenous FGF stimulation during G1 transition to avoid terminal differentiation.106 For further detail on the importance of cell selection, we direct the interested reader to this excellent review.105

-D. Vascularization
+3.4 Vascularization

 The delivery of oxygen and nutrients, as well as the removal of metabolic waste products, is vital for the function of skeletal muscle.
 Issues with skeletal muscle construct vascularization have hindered progress to the clinical setting.
-Engineered muscle constructs cannot exceed ~0.4 mm in thickness due to insufficient oxygen diffusion for maintaining cell viability, as oxygen diffusion distance is ${\sim}200\,\mu\mathrm{m}$ from the construct edge.
-107-109 Consequently, the effective vascularization of tissue engineered constructs is a significant issue; limited by advances in vascularization strategies, and as such, is a major focus of tissue engineering.
-110-112 Two approaches to vascularization of engineered tissues are angiogenesis, where the in-growth of new blood vessels from the surrounding tissue is encouraged, and inosculation, where defined regions within the constructs can be directly incorporated during the biofabrication process, matured into functional blood vessels in vitro, and connected to prefabricated perfusable vasculature.
-113,114 As shown in Fig. 4, angiogenesis has been induced by cytokine, gene and cell-based approaches, 115-117 and material properties such as scaffold density and stiffness.
-120,121
+Engineered muscle constructs cannot exceed ~0.4 mm in thickness due to insufficient oxygen diffusion for maintaining cell viability, as oxygen diffusion distance is ~200 μ m from the construct edge.107-109 Consequently, the effective vascularization of tissue engineered constructs is a significant issue; limited by advances in vascularization strategies, and as such, is a major focus of tissue engineering.110-112 Two approaches to vascularization of engineered tissues are angiogenesis, where the in-growth of new blood vessels from the surrounding tissue is encouraged, and inosculation, where defined regions within the constructs can be directly incorporated during the biofabrication process, matured into functional blood vessels in vitro and connected to pre-fabricated perfusable vasculature.^{113, 114} As shown in figure 4, angiogenesis has been induced by cytokine, gene and cell-based approaches,115-117 and material properties such as scaffold density ^{118, 119} and stiffness.^{120, 121}